OpenID Connect (OIDC) Bearer token authentication

 application with OidcWiremockTestResource

-provides the best coverage as even the communication channel is tested against the Wiremock HTTP stubs.
-OidcWiremockTestResource
+provides the best coverage because even the communication channel is tested against the WireMock HTTP stubs.

-If there is an immediate need for a test to define Wiremock stubs not currently supported by OidcWiremockTestResource
+If you need to run a test with WireMock stubs that are not yet supported by OidcWiremockTestResource

-instance injected into the test class, for example:
+instance into the test class, as shown in the following example:

 |